Can Narendra Modi Become The PM Again? Is The Retirement Rule In BJP Valid For Him?

 After Delhi Chief Minister Arvind Kejriwal kicked off his first political campaign for Lok Sabha Election 2024 on May 11, he gave strong statements against the central government.
-He said that the Modi led government has left no stone unturned to rub off Aam Aadmi Party (AAP) in the competition of fair elections.
-He also alledged that the BJP govenment is scared of AAP as it is just a 10 year old party ruling 2 major states alone.
+He said that the Modi-led government has left no stone unturned to rub off the Aam Aadmi Party (AAP) in the competition for fair elections.
+He also alleged that the BJP government is scared of AAP as it is just a 10-year-old party ruling 2 major states alone.

 However, he later clarified that the BJP keeps poking and questioning that who is the face of the INDI Alliance?
 And who is the PM Candidate from the alliance? but who is the PM Candidate from the BJP government?